tavareshenrique/henriquetavares.com/src/pages/setting-eslint-on-reactjs/index.md

 No, Prettier is not a French dish, Prettier is basically a code formatter.
 It enforces a consistent style by parsing your code and formatting it with your own rules.

-So, you can tell that he ESLint and Prettier, although they don't need each other to work, it's quite useful to use both together, right ?!
+So, you can tell that he ESLint and Prettier, although they don't need each other to work, it's quite useful to use both together, right?!

 ## Configuring ESLint
 ---